 Group also accompanied by biographical details, copied extracts census returns, copied service papers for service with the Gloucestershire Regiment and East Surrey Regiment, Boer War Service Record transcription, copied extracts from London Gazettes and Army Lists of the period, WW1 medal rolls (2) and Medal Index card.

-Frederick Rupert Esmond Dowse (F.R.E.D.)
-Brenan, born Plymouth, Devon, September 1879, was the son of Fleet Paymaster in Chief Henry Patrick Brenan.
+Frederick Rudolph Esmond Dowse (F.R.E.D.)
+Brenan, born Plymouth, Devon, September 1879, the son of Fleet Paymaster in Chief Henry Patrick Brenan, was originally christened Frederick Rudolph Esmond Dowse, but in later years adopted the christian name Rupert in place of Rudolph.
 He is recorded in the 1891 census as an 11 year old school boy living with his parents, brother and sister at Dovercourt, Essex, his father then being employed as a Fleet Paymaster.
 In the 1901 census he is recorded as a 21 year old writer in the Mercantile Marine (Sea) resident in Paddington, London with his widowed mother, and in the 1911 census as a 31 year old married actor living with his widowed mother at Hanwell, Middlesex.

 Brenan enlisted into the Gloucestershire Regiment with the rank of Private at Devonport on 19/9/1896 and was discharged at his own request on the payment of £18 on 29/4/1897.
 He subsequently enlisted with the rank of Private into the East Surrey Regiment at Kingston on Thames on 15/3/1899 but was discharged for a second time at his own request on 10/5/1899, on the payment of £10.
 After being discharged from the East Surrey Regiment Brenan travelled to South Africa and saw service there during the Boer War with the British South Africa Police (Boer War service record transcription confirms entitlement to QSA with clasps Relief of Mafeking and Transvaal and KSA with 2 clasps).